freedomofpress/securedrop/docs/hardware.md

 #### A note about recycled hardware

-If you cannot afford to purchase new hardware for your SecureDrop instance, we encourage you to consider repurposing existing hardware to use with SecureDrop.
+If you cannot afford to purchase new hardware for your SecureDrop instance, we encourage you to consider re-purposing existing hardware to use with SecureDrop.
 If you are comfortable working with hardware, this is a great way to set up a SecureDrop instance for cheap.

 Since SecureDrop's throughput is significantly limited by the use of Tor for all connections, there is no need to use top of the line hardware for any of the servers or the firewall.
 In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled Thinkpad laptops work well for the Admin/Journalist workstations.

-If you choose to use recycled hardware, you should of course consider whether or not it is trusthworthy; making that determination is outside the scope of this document.
+If you choose to use recycled hardware, you should of course consider whether or not it is trustworthy; making that determination is outside the scope of this document.

 ### Optional Hardware